Ninewells Hospital & Medical School, Dundee, DD1 9SY

 Evidence review: N-acetylcysteine for OCD

+This review has been updated You're reading the older version of this review.
+Please visit the updated version.
 Introduction N-acetylcysteine is thought to regulate glutamate neurotransmission in the brain, and also acts as a potential anti-oxidant.
 It increases the amount of extracellular glutamate by enhancing the activity of the cystine/ glutamate transporter.
-There are a number of other drugs that are sometimes used to treat OCD that act on glutamate.
-These include: Memantine; Riluzole,...Continue reading
+There are a number...Continue reading

 OCD severity in people seen by the AIS